Juicy and crispy air fryer chicken tenders are breaded with panko crusting for a delicious homemade kid-friendly dinner the whole family can enjoy.

 What Can I Pair These Chicken Tenders With?

 Chicken tenders are never complete without a dipping sauce.
-Try this homemade buffalo sauce recipe that pairs perfectly with these air fryer chicken tenders.
+Try our homemade buffalo sauce recipe, 2 Ingredient BBQ sauce, or honey sriracha sauce that both pair perfectly with these air fryer chicken tenders.

 You can dip them or even coat them completely to make Air Fryer Buffalo Chicken Tenders.